 3. Application of tDCS

 3.1.
 Within a week after the baseline assessment, apply tDCS to participants.
-Prepare tDCS sessions with following materials: a tDCS device, wet wipes, saline solution, two sponge electrodes (6 cm in diameter), a cable, and a headband.
+Prepare tDCS sessions with following materials: a tDCS device, wet wipes, saline solution, two sponge electrodes (6 cm in diameter), a cable, a headcap, and a headband.

 3.2.
 Have the participant sit on a chair.